zven21/zven21/README.md

-Greetings, my friend! 👋,
+Greetings, my friend! 👋

-my name is Zven Wang and I am Software Developer based in Beijing.
+My name is Zven Wang and I am Software Developer based in Beijing.

 Developing software since 2011, went from Python to Ruby and React until landing on Elixir and a particular interested for distributed scalable systems and computational logic.